 At the lowest maturity levels, DLP tends to be ad hoc, fragmented, and reactive.
 An immature organization might have basic email filters in place to block obvious risks like credit card numbers being sent externally, but there is little visibility beyond that.
 Sensitive data is scattered across endpoints, cloud services, and file shares, with no centralized view of where it lives or how it moves.

-In this stage, alerts are often noisy and context-free.
+Alerts are often noisy and context-free.
 Security teams may be overwhelmed by false positives, leading to alert fatigue and missed incidents.
 Policies are narrowly scoped to satisfy the most immediate compliance demands but fail to address insider threats or intellectual property protection.

 DLP is perceived internally as a compliance tax, something that slows down business processes without delivering clear value.
 Organizations in this stage face significant risks.
-They may technically “check the box” on certain audits but remain highly vulnerable to data breaches, insider misuse, and reputational damage.
+They may technically check the box on certain audits but remain highly vulnerable to data breaches, insider misuse, and reputational damage.

 The Developing Stage: Compliance-Driven Programs